Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Practical Applications at a Glance

 MiniLLMs shine when the job is focused, the stakes are clear, and the data is private.
-They condense long notes into tidy briefs, draft messages that sound friendly without being robotic, and extract structured fields so that the boring parts of work happen quietly in the background.
+They condense long notes into tidy briefs, draft messages that sound friendly without being robotic, perform text classification, assist language translation, and extract structured fields so that the boring parts of work happen quietly in the background.

 They translate jargon into plain language without shipping text to the outside world.
 They compare short snippets, tidy messy prose, and suggest edits with a gentle touch that feels helpful rather than bossy.